higersky/motd-templater/README.md

 MOTD Templater allows you to generate MOTD messages by parsing template files.
 These templates can be utilized in various MOTD scripts to display customized login banners.

 The program expects you to provide the path to a template file as an argument.
-For example, let's assume you have a template file named `sysinfo.motd-template` located in the `sample` folder.
+For example, assume you have a template file named `sysinfo.motd-template` located in the `sample` folder.
 After executing the command, MOTD Templater will process the template file and replace template expressions with their actual values.
 It will then display the generated MOTD message in the terminal.

 ```bash
 $ motd-templater sample/sysinfo.motd-template